YCMLNN/FactoryTalkViewToPython_sockets/README.md

 3. Name the control "Winsock1" and set its properties as follows:
    - RemoteHost: set to the IP address of the machine running the Python client application
    - RemotePort: set to the port number used by the Python client application
-4. Add the VBA code provided in the "VBA_temperature_sender.bas" file to the VBA project associated with the display
+4. Add the VBA code provided in the "FTV_VBA_sockets.bas" file to the VBA project associated with the display
 5. Save and run the display

 To use the Python client application, follow these steps: